pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 [SC-8](https://csf.tools/reference/nist-sp-800-53/r4/sc/sc-8/) where it is required to protect the confidentiality of transmitted information.

-Moreover, it may be required that certain cipher suites and/or TLS versions are used when encrypting communications.[NIST 800-52r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf) requires all government-only applications shall use TLS 1.2 and should be configured to use TLS 1.3 as well.
+Also, it may be required that certain cipher suites or TLS versions are used when encrypting communications.[NIST 800-52r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf) requires that all government-only applications use TLS v1.2 and they also must be configured to use vTLS 1.3.

 ##### <a id="config-tls"></a> Configuring TLS for Contour